-Beyond just shopping, consumers are searching for more content in real time, not jus pre-recorded content.
+Beyond just shopping, consumers are searching for more content in real-time, not just pre-recorded content.
 We talked about this a bit in our post on YouTube user trends.
 Pandemic-fueled lockdowns gave rise to live video content in which viewers were urged to participate in synchronized activities.
-We’re talking everything from studying with the Lo-Fi girl to watching concerts to family game nights, and even things like weekly worship services.
+We’re talking about everything from studying with the Lo-Fi girl to watching concerts to family game nights, and even things like weekly worship services.

 Pinterest TV is still relatively unused, but it’s popular among the foodies, gardening lovers, religious circles, and beauty influencers.